vidhyamukati/java-concept/README.md

 Java String class provides a lot of methods to perform operations on strings such as compare(), concat(), equals(), split(), length(), replace(), compareTo(), intern(), substring() etc.
 The java.lang.String class implements Serializable, Comparable and CharSequence interfaces.
+The String is immutable in Java because of the security, synchronization and concurrency, caching, and class loading.
+The reason of making string final is to destroy the immutability and to not allow others to extend it.